center-key/rev-web-assets/README.md

 ```

 ## C) Application Code
-Even though **rev-web-assets** is primarily intended for build scripts, the package can easily be used in ESM and TypeScript projects.
+Even though **rev-web-assets** is primarily intended for build scripts, the package can easily be used programmatically in ESM and TypeScript projects.

 Example:
 ``` typescript